AGM Belief Revision, Semantically: Abstract

 \section{Abstract}

-The AGM postulates by Alchourr\'{o}n, G\"{a}rdenfors, and Makinson continue to represent a cornerstone in research related to belief change.
-Katsuno and Mendelzon (K\&M) adopted the AGM postulates for changing belief bases and characterized AGM belief base revision in propositional logic over finite signatures.
-We generalize K\&M's approach to the setting of (multiple) base revision in arbitrary Tarskian logics, covering all logics with a classical model-theoretic semantics and hence a wide variety of logics used in knowledge representation and beyond.
-Our generic formulation applies to various notions of ``base'' (such as belief sets, arbitrary or finite sets of sentences, or single sentences).
-The core result is a representation theorem showing a two-way correspondence between AGM base revision operators and certain ``assignments'': functions mapping belief bases to total --- yet not transitive --- ``preference'' relations between interpretations.
-Alongside, we present a companion result for the case when the AGM postulate of syntax-independence is abandoned.
-We also provide a characterization of all logics for which our result can be strengthened to assignments producing transitive preference relations (as in K\&M's original work), giving rise to two more representation theorems for such logics, according to syntax dependence vs.~independence.
+We establish a generic, model-theoretic characterization of belief revision operators implementing the paradigm of minimal change according to the seminal work by Alchourr\'{o}n, G\"{a}rdenfors, and Makinson (AGM).
+Our characterization applies to all Tarskian logics, that is, all logics with a classical model-theoretic semantics, and hence a wide variety of formalisms used in knowledge representation and beyond, including many for which a model-theoretic characterization has hitherto been lacking.
+Our starting point is the approach by Katsuno and Mendelzon (K\&M), who provided such a characterization for propositional logic over finite signatures.
+We generalize K\&M's approach to the setting of AGM-style revision over bases in arbitrary Tarskian logics, where \emph{base} may refer to one of the various ways of representing an agent's beliefs (such as belief sets, arbitrary or finite sets of sentences, or single sentences).
+Our first core result is a representation theorem providing a two-way correspondence between AGM-style revision operators and specific \emph{assignments}: functions associating every base to a ``preference'' relation over interpretations, which must be total but is -- in contrast to prior approaches -- not always transitive.
+As our second core contribution, we provide a characterization of all logics for which our result can be strengthened to assignments producing transitive preference relations (as in K\&M's original work).
+Alongside these main contributions, we discuss diverse variants of our findings as well as ramifications for other areas of belief revision theory.